Nuts in May (Play for Today): Plot

 While searching for a new campsite (or "a bed and breakfast if the worst came to the worst," says Keith), a police car pulls up behind them.
 Keith provides the policeman with his documents, but is humiliated when the officer points out that the Morris Minor's spare tyre is bald, an offence.

 Finally finding peace, Keith and Candice Marie pitch their tent in the field of a nearby farm.
-While Keith looks for a suitable spot to go to the toilet, Candice Marie sings along to another composition of hers on guitar.
+Having marvelled at how the wind plucks the strings of their guitar, Keith heads off looking for a suitable spot to go to the toilet ande Candice Marie sings along to another composition of hers on guitar.
+Meanwhile, it is revealed they are seemingly oblivious to the battery farming of chickens and mechanical cow milking practiced on the farm.